What Does a Transmission Shift Solenoid Do?

-In automatic transmission vehicles, the shift solenoid shifts the vehicle’s gears for you.
-Your car’s computer, specifically the transmission control unit, takes information from the engine, speed sensors and other parts of your car to determine the best time to shift gears for power, fuel efficiency and similar aspects of operation.
+In vehicles equipped with an automatic transmission the shift solenoid shifts the vehicle’s gears for you.
+Your car’s computer, specifically the transmission control unit, takes information from the engine, speed sensors, and other parts of your car determining the best time to shift gears for power, fuel efficiency, and similar aspects of operation.
 When the control unit determines that the transmission should be shifted, it sends power or a ground to open the shift solenoid so that transmission fluid can flow into the valve body.
-This causes the vehicle to change hydraulic pressure enough to shift gears.
+This causes the vehicle’s torque converter to change hydraulic pressure enough to shift gears.
 But because these are electro-mechanical parts, they can fail, making it impossible for your car to shift between gears.

 Shift solenoids can be somewhat expensive to replace, but not nearly as much as the entire transmission.
 Ignoring a warning light or code being thrown by a faulty transmission shift solenoid can lead to serious problems, such as running your vehicle in the wrong gear for your speed and conditions.
 This can then lead to your transmission overheating and breaking down.